pratham-soni/Namaste-React/Readme.md

 - include @babel/preset-react inside my babel config
 - Include a library to avoid this error, "expect(...).toBeInTheDocument is not a function"
   - @testing-library/jest-dom
+- we can add below so that we don't need to re-run the test suit. so below will run on saveing the any test file.
+  - "watch-test": "jest --watch"
+- whenever u have async operation, state update in the component, while writing test cases we need to use act fn provided by react.

 <!-- "__" dunder test -->